arturopala/scala-sbt-workshop/README.md

     def -=[U](v: U)(implicit r: Remove.Value[T, U]): Setting[Task[T]] = ...
     def --=[U](vs: U)(implicit r: Remove.Values[T, U]): Setting[Task[T]] = ...

+    git checkout step03

-**All build dependencies in sbt are automatic rather than explicitly declared.
+**Remember: All build dependencies in sbt are automatic rather than explicitly declared.
 If you use a key’s value in another computation, then the computation depends on that key.
 It just works!**

 [Read more about tasks](http://www.scala-sbt.org/0.13/docs/Tasks.html)